This article originally appeared on Task & Purpose, a digital news and culture publication dedicated to military and veterans issues.

 If any of that piques your interest, here are five key things you should know about the Texas job market.

-Six Texas cities are ranked in the top 25 in the country for jobs.
+6 Texas Cities Are Ranked in the Top 25 in the Country for Jobs.

-According to a 2016 WalletHub survey, Plano, Austin, Irving, Amarillo, Dallas, and Houston are among the best cities in the country find jobs.
-Each of these cities is diverse in terms of job offerings, whether you're looking to work in the tourist industry, start a business, or work for the government.
+According to a 2016 WalletHub survey, Plano, Austin, Irving, Amarillo, Dallas and Houston are among the best cities in the country to find jobs.
+Each of these cities is diverse in terms of job offerings, whether you're looking to work in the tourist industry, start a business or work for the government.

 Texas has become a job growth hub, leading the nation in job creation.
-But there are five industries that have seen exponential and will continue to see a great deal of job growth over the next several years: leisure and hospitality, education and health services, financial activities, trade, and government.
+But five industries have seen exponential, and will continue to see a great deal of, job growth over the next several years:

 Texas has the nation's fourth-lowest tax burden per capita.
 Low taxes means better business incentives.
 If you're a veteran looking to start a small business, low taxes and light regulation will allow you to thrive in the marketplace.

-It sounds cliché but Texas is, and always has been, an oil hub.
-The $80-a-barrel oil prices have caused investors to put money into Texas both financially and in regards to human capital, according to Forbes.
+It sounds cliché, but Texas is, and always has been, an oil hub.
+The $80-a-barrel oil prices have caused investors to put money into Texas both financially and in regard to human capital, according to Forbes.
 This means more jobs.